fairliereese/200812_mats/README.md

-# Comparison of Illumina vs. PacBio on Mats Ljungman's samples with the "Teenage Protocol"
+# Comparison of Illumina vs. PacBio on Mats Ljungman's samples

 ### Data download from ENCODE
 ```bash